hyperledger/fabric-chaincode-node/docs/_jsdoc/index.md

 * **CORE_CHAINCODE_TLS_CERT_FILE (--chaincode-tls-cert-file)**: path to a certificate
 * **CORE_CHAINCODE_TLS_KEY_FILE (--chaincode-tls-key-file)**: path to a private key

-When mutual TLS is enabled, **CORE_CHAINCODE_TLS_CLIENT_CACERT_FILE (--chaincode-tls-client-cacert-file)** option should be set to specify the path to the CA certificate for acceptable client certificates.
+When mutual TLS is enabled, **CORE_CHAINCODE_TLS_CLIENT_CACERT_FILE (--chaincode-tls-client-cacert-file)** option should be set to specify the path to the CA certificate for acceptable client certific

 There are other optional arguments can be set to pass gRPC options which will be used to override the default values.
 Here is a sample for `package.json`: